moilolon/portfolio/memory_bank/progress.md

 - All components are responsive and styled with Tailwind CSS.
 - Production build verified successfully.
 - Manual deployment through Vercel dashboard completed.
+- Implemented contact form functionality as a modal with enhanced styling and animations

 ## What Works